1. It’s your job to be interesting; not theirs to be interested

 If your speaker is just going to talk your audience through their slide deck – they will tune out.

 People are most present and engaged when they are involved in a session – even in the smallest way possible – so ask your speaker how will they make their session interactive?

-There are lots of simple tools that can encourage audience interaction: live Q&A is a very popular way to hear from the audience and keep them in the moment; audience members sending pre-recorded questions via video; virtual breakout rooms; use of interactive polls such as Mentimeter; even something as basic as turning their camera on and asking audience members to respond with hand signs will keep your audience in the moment.
+There are lots of simple tools that can encourage audience interaction: live Q&A is a very popular way to hear from the audience and keep them in the moment; audience members sending pre-recorded questions via video; virtual breakout rooms; use of interactive polls; even something as basic as turning their camera on and asking audience members to respond with hand signs will keep your audience in the moment.

 Zoom can seem so easy – just click the link and you’re in – so you can understand how people can underestimate the importance of rehearsing that the technology works like it should in the lead up to an event.